jk-89/virus-genealogy/README.md

 ## Usage

-To see the output on the provided test use
+To view the output for the provided test, use:
 ```
 g++ -Wall -Wextra -O2 -std=c++20 *.cc
 ```